 Hawaii Food & Wine Festival kicks off with events in the Big Island this weekend.
 There’s also an online auction with tons of great items, many with no bids yet!
 Proceeds benefit culinary and agricultural programs throughout Hawaii.

-After a few months break, our Savor the Journey Facebook Group is back! 🥳 Get a daily dose of travel and food stories and engage with like-minded travelers.
+Join our Savor the Journey Facebook Group and get a daily dose of travel and food stories and a chance to engage with like-minded travelers.
 Feel free to ask in the group for foodie recommendations for your upcoming travels!

-I'm a freelance food and travel writer and online ESL tutor from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.
-Happy you're here! =)
+I'm a freelance food and travel writer and guidebook author from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.

 This newsletter is a labor of love from me to you! 💌